bbauska/W3Cx-4of5-thru-May-2024/README.md

 12. </div>
 ```

-This example defines three <track> elements.
+This example defines three &lt;track&gt; elements.
 From JavaScript, we can
 manipulate these elements as "HTML elements" - we will call them the
 "HTML views" of tracks.